datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 - **Retention period**: Items will be retained indefinitely, at the discretion of the participating campus library and/or UC3.
-- **Functional preservation:** Dash makes no promises of usability and understandability of deposited objects over time.
+- **Functional preservation:** We make no promises of usability and understandability of deposited objects over time.
 - **File preservation**: Data files are replicated with multiple copies in multiple geographic locations; metadata are backed up on a nightly